Can I have a full-time or part-time job while I am enrolled in your program?

 Absolutely not!
-HSPH and HPM value diversity and a large portion of our students come from countries other than the United States.
+Harvard Chan and HPM value diversity and a large portion of our students come from countries other than the United States.

-Do I need to stay in Boston for my required summer internship?
+Do I need to stay in Boston for my required practicum?

-No, the summer internship requirement can be met by working at an approved placement in any corner of the world.
-In recent years, students have done their internships in locations as diverse as Tanzania, the Philippines, Switzerland, France, and many US locations other than Boston.
+No, the practicum requirement can be met by working at an approved placement in any corner of the world.
+In recent years, students have done their practicums in locations as diverse as Tanzania, the Philippines, Switzerland, France, and many US locations other than Boston.

 What should my Statement of Purpose include?

 Do not underestimate the importance of this statement.
 It is your opportunity to write about your qualifications, motivations, and potential to make a contribution to the field of public health.
 However, it should not be a replication of your resume/CV.
 Instead, you should write about:

 1. Your academic and/or professional preparation for a career in public health;

 2. Why you want to enroll in the degree program to which you are applying;

 3. Your career plans upon completion of the program at HarvardChan.